Nasturtium Alaska Seeds

 Tropaeolum majus

-Nasturtium Alaska is a vigorous, easy-to-grow annual loved for its variegated green-and-cream leaves and bright, edible flowers in warm shades of yellow, orange, and red.
-Every garden should grow nasturtiums - they attract beneficial insects such as bees and ladybirds and make an excellent companion plant in the vegetable patch, helping to draw pests away from crops.
+Nasturtium Alaska is a cheerful, easy-to-grow annual with distinctive green-and-cream variegated leaves and bright edible flowers in warm shades of yellow, orange, and red.
+Every garden should grow nasturtiums - they attract beneficial insects like bees and ladybirds and are a brilliant companion plant in the vegetable patch, helping to draw pests away from crops.

 Average number of seeds: 25